bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

 All of them will also be shown in bold fontface.

-[ The COVE block. ]
+[ The "lines" block. ]
-This block is recognized by the presence of greater-than-sign at the start of the first line.
+This block is recognized by the presence of less-than-sign at the start of the first line.
 Each additional line will be scanned for this pattern, and will start a new line if detected; otherwise it is the continuation of the previous line.
 The output is so that all lines are left aligned with a visible left margin, with the first line having a right-pointing triangle placed in front of it.

-    > All human are mortal.
+    < All human are mortal.
-    > Socrates is a human.
+    < Socrates is a human.
-    > Socrates is mortal.
+    < Socrates is mortal.

-[ The CAVE block. ]
-This block is recognized by the presence of dollar-sign followed by at least one space at the first line.
+However, if the first character is a dollar-sign followed by at least one space at the first line.
 Each additional line will be checked for the presence of the same pattern, and if detected is to start a new line, otherwise it is the continuation of the previous line.